 This bill allows taxicabs, limousines, and transportation network companies to provide paratransit services in New Jersey for a period of two years.
-It defines key terms such as "limousine," "Medicaid transportation service," and "paratransit service," and establishes the conditions under which these services can be offered.
-The bill mandates that within 60 days after the two-year period, paratransit providers must submit a report to the Department of Transportation detailing the number of rides provided, any violations encountered, and information on motor vehicle accidents.
-Additionally, the Department of Transportation is required to prepare a report within 90 days of the two-year period's end, assessing the efficacy of allowing these entities to provide paratransit services and making recommendations on whether this arrangement should be made permanent.
+It defines key terms such as "limousine," "Medicaid transportation service," and "paratransit service," and establishes the conditions under which these vehicles can operate in this capacity.
+The bill mandates that, within 60 days after the two-year period ends, paratransit providers must submit a report to the Department of Transportation detailing the number of rides provided, any safety or regulatory violations, and information on motor vehicle accidents.
+Additionally, the Department of Transportation is required to prepare a report within 90 days of the two-year period's conclusion, assessing the efficacy of this initiative and making recommendations regarding its potential permanence.

 Statutes affected: